-A Public Broadcast Source may only include the PBP UUID in its Basic Audio Announcement if at least one of the BISes included in the associated BIG has been encoded using one of mandatory QoS settings defined in BAP for a Broadcast Sink, i.e., 16_2_1, 16_2_2, 24_2_1, or 24_2_2.
-The BIG may contain BISes encoded at other QoS settings, but the PBP UUID can only be transmitted when a BIS with these mandatory settings is active.
+A Public Broadcast Source includes the PBP UUID in its Basic Audio Announcement if at least one of the BISes in the BIG it is currently configured to transmit is encoded using one of mandatory QoS settings defined in BAP for a Broadcast Sink, i.e., 16\2\1, 16\2\2, 24\2\1, or 24\2\2.
+The BIG may contain BISes encoded at other QoS settings, but the PBP UUID should only be transmitted when a BIS with these mandatory settings is active.